iarp/django-pdf-overlay/docs/configuration.rst

 Available Settings
 ------------------

+DJANGO_PDF_FILLER_GENERATE_LAYOUT_IMAGE (=True)
+    Enable or disable whether or not the system will auto-generate layout images from PDF.

+    Useful when you cannot or don't want to install ImageMagic.

+    Disabling this does require you to manually create the image and attach it to the page accordingly before field layout is possible.

 DJANGO_PDF_FILLER_MAGICK_LOCATION
     The location of ImageMagick's convert utility.
 Value must be a list, if you need to add options each option must be its own string entry